aws-samples/natural-language-queries-for-datalakes/README.md

 in the us-west-2 region.
 If needed, you can change the Bedrock region in the `src/utils/llm.py` file.
 The models used in this demo are Titan Embeddings G1 and Anthropic Claude 3 Sonnet.
+You can also enable other models like Anthropic Claude 3.5 Sonnet and then select them via the LLM settings in the config.py class.

 ### Python Version
 This code has been tested with Python 3.8 and Python 3.9.